 The wind farm is in Stoystown, a borough in Somerset County, Pennsylvania.
 That’s about a three-and-a-half hour drive from the Washington Metropolitan area.

-WSSC is paying a fixed price per megawatt hour (MWh) over 10 years for 85% of the farm’s wind power output.
-As electric prices continue to increase, this is a cost saving measure for WSSC.
+WSSC Water is paying a fixed price per megawatt hour (MWh) over 10 years for 85% of the farm’s wind power output.
+As electric prices continue to increase, this is a cost saving measure for WSSC Water.
 We now have a consistent, predictable generation cost for about 30% of our electricity supply.

 Wind energy is clean.
 Electricity generated by wind turbines won’t dirty the air or emit pollutants like other energy sources.
 That means less smog, less acid rain and fewer greenhouse gas emissions.
 Wind power does not require any drilling, mining or transportation of fuel, eliminating the hazardous and polluting waste caused by the majority of energy production that is partially responsible for contaminating our nation’s rivers, streams, bays and oceans.